rdivyanshu/rdivyanshu.github.io/mds/2021/07/two-sum-problem-in-dafny.md

 description-meta: Let's write verified two sum program in Dafny
 ---

 In this we will implement and verify solution of two sum problem.
 Two sum problem asks for a pair of indices in sorted sequence such that elements at those indices add up to given sum.
-It is given that such indices exists.
+It is given that such indices exist.
 Linear time implementation uses classic [two pointers technique](https://usaco.guide/silver/2P).

 We will be using dafny for implementation and verification.
 Below is translation of [solution](https://rosettacode.org/wiki/Two_sum) in dafny.